-Colour used in worship is especially important during the season of Easter (see Liturgical Colours of the Church Year and The Meaning of Church Colours).
+Colour used in worship is especially important during the season of Easter.
 The changing colours of the sanctuary from the purple of Lent to the black of Good Friday provide graphic visual symbols for the Lenten journey.

 The Sanctuary colours for Easter Sunday, the Sundays of Easter and Ascension Day are white and gold.

 For the Easter season, white symbolizes the hope of the resurrection, as well as the purity and newness that comes from victory over sin and death.
 The gold symbolizes the light of the world brought by the risen Christ that enlightens the world, as well as the exaltation of Jesus as Lord and King.
 The sanctuary colour of Red is used for Pentecost Sunday.